github/docs/content/github/managing-your-work-on-github/viewing-all-of-your-issues-and-pull-requests.md

 ---
 title: Viewing all of your issues and pull requests
-intro: 'The Issues and Pull Request dashboards list the open issues and pull requests you''ve created.
-You can use them to update items that have gone stale, close them, or keep track of where you''ve been mentioned across all repositories—including those you''re not subscribed to.'
+intro: 'The Issues and Pull Request dashboards list the open issues and pull requests you\'ve created.
+You can use them to update items that have gone stale, close them, or keep track of where you\'ve been mentioned across all repositories—including those you\'re not subscribed to.'
 redirect_from:
   - /articles/viewing-all-of-your-issues-and-pull-requests
 versions: